zsmartsystems/com.zsmartsystems.zigbee/README.md

 ### Telegesis ETRX3

 The library supports the Telegesis AT protocol over a serial interface.
 Currently implemented against R309.
+Note that some dongles such as the Qivicon Funkstick may use PID/VID codes that require special drivers or they will not be detected as a serial port.

 ## Tested Hardware